theodelrieu/playground/docs/docs/usage/basic.md

 It is sufficient for users wanting to encode and decode data with no particular constraints.

-If this does not suit your needs, check out the [intermediate section](intermediate).

 ## Table of contents
 {:.no_toc .text_delta}